Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson5.md

 ## Chainlink Keepers
 - Another great feature is Chainlink's system of `Keepers`.
 These nodes listen for specific events and, upon being triggered, automatically execute the intended actions within the calling contract.

+## Chainlink Function
+- Finally, Chainlink Functions allow `API calls` to be made within a decentralized environment.
+This feature is ideal for creating innovative applications and is recommended for advanced users with a thorough understanding of Chainlink ecosystem.